79 Easy Backpacking Food Ideas

 Stroopwafels

 A delicious Dutch treat, stroopwafels are soft, toasted waffles filled with caramel.
 They’re loaded with calories and pretty durable.
-Try spreading a little Nutella between two of them and make yourself a “ice cream” sandwich.
+Try spreading a little Nutella between two of them and make yourself an “ice cream” sandwich.

 Condiments and extras